gitcobra/avif2jpeg/README.md

 # AVIF to JPEG "Offline" Batch Converter
-Converts AVIF or WebP format images to other common image formats such as JPEG.
+This is a browser-based application to convert AVIF or WebP format images to other common image formats such as JPEG.
-No data will be sent to the server.
+No data is sent to any server.

 <a href="https://gitcobra.github.io/avif2jpeg/dist/">DEMO</a>